What is rhinosinusitis or sinusitis?

 Rhinosinusitis is defined as the disease that causes inflammation of the paranasal sinuses as an allergic response or due to the presence of a viral, bacterial, or fungal contaminant.

 It is also known as sinusitis, although the term rhinosinusitis is more fitting as it is a condition characterized by rhinorrhea.
 Both terms are used interchangeably to refer to the inflammation and infection of the paranasal sinuses and nasal passages.

-Inflammation of the paranasal sinuses can occur for various reasons, and is identified by its unmistakable symptoms: nasal discharge, nasal obstruction, facial pain, fever, among others.
+Inflammation of the paranasal sinuses can occur due to various causes and is identified by unmistakable symptoms: nasal discharge, nasal obstruction, facial pain, fever, among others.

 Causes of Rhinosinusitis

-What are the symptoms of rhinosinusitis?
+What are the symptoms of sinusitis?